CPNV-ES-BI/BI_ELIXIR_AWS/README.md

    mix phx.server
    ```

-   Or you if want to have a console and execute Elixir code in live:
+   Or you if want to have a console and execute Elixir code in live (just like Ruby on Rails console/irb):

    ```sh
    iex -S mix phx.server